D

 Introduction

-The above quote was the very first question I got from my students in my first lecture with the classic ‘Hello World!’ example.
-This C/C++ programming course was intended for second-year IT-major students in a college in Rwanda.
+The quote above was the very first question I received from a student in my first C/C++ programming lecture, during the classic 'Hello World!' example.
+This course was for second-year IT majors at a college in Rwanda.

-...and this turned out to be one of my better days.
+...and this, it turned out, was one of my better days.

 But my keyboard does not have [#]!